-It’s that time of year again: the azaleas have bloomed, the fairways preened and the green jackets pressed in preparation for the return of the Masters where, once more, there is a familiar name on the lips of all concerned: Tiger Woods.
+It’s that time of year again: the azaleas are in bloom, the fairways preened and the green jackets pressed in preparation for the return of the Masters where, once more, there is a familiar name on the lips of all concerned: Tiger Woods.

 It’s now more than two decades since the prodigal Woods announced himself on the scene, becoming, at 21, the youngest winner of the famed tournament at Augusta National.